jhblee21/Software-Development-Lifecycle-SDLC/README.md

 * Pros and cons of the Scrum-agile approach for the SNHU Travel project
 * Determine whether or not a Scrum-agile approach was the best approach for the SNHU Travel development project

+## Wrap-up Questions
-## How do I interpret user needs and implement them into a program?
+### How do I interpret user needs and implement them into a program?
 How does creating “user stories” help with this?

-## How do I approach developing programs?
+### How do I approach developing programs?
 What agile processes do I hope to incorporate into my future development work?

-## What does it mean to be a good team member in software development?
+### What does it mean to be a good team member in software development?